The many graded cellular bases of Hecke algebras: Abstract

 \section{Abstract}

-We settle a long-standing problem in the theory of Hecke algebras of type $G(\ell,1,n)$ by constructing many (graded) integral cellular bases of these algebras.
-As applications, we explicitly construct the simple modules of Ariki's categorification theorem, prove unitriangularity of decomposition matrices over arbitrary fields, and prove Martin--Woodcock's conjecture.
+We settle several long-standing problems in the theory of cyclotomic Hecke algebras: for each charge we construct the integral cellular basis predicted by Ariki's categorification theorem.
+We hence prove unitriangularity of decomposition matrices and Martin--Woodcock's conjecture.